 The easy answer to this question is that monitoring is needed to enhance the life of any structure.
 As mentioned, bridges are a huge investment, and are a part of the everyday transport system; shortening routes, avoiding the lagging traffic, and improving the quality of life of many citizens.

 Geotechnical Monitoring and Instrumentation play a huge role in determining the safety and reliability of these structures; alerting when needed.
 This ensures a longer service life and also avoids any mishaps that might lead to a complete collapse of the bridges.
-This is not just applied for the new bridges, but also takes care of existing structures demanding maintenance and care.
+This is not just applied to the new bridges but also takes care of existing structures demanding maintenance and care.

-Let’s move forward with our case study of Harry W. Nice Memorial Bridge.
+Let’s move forward with our case study of the Harry W. Nice Memorial Bridge.

-The monitoring plan intended to gauge and judge the current structural health of the existing bridge and identify the bridge movements with regards to daily and seasonal weather/climate changes, traffic operations, and the effects from the passing watercraft.
+The monitoring plan is intended to gauge and judge the current structural health of the existing bridge and identify the bridge movements with regard to daily and seasonal weather/climate changes, traffic operations, and the effects of the passing watercraft.

 The instrumentation period was divided between the existing bridge monitoring and the construction phase of the new monitoring.
 Let’s take a look at the instruments used in each of the stages.

 Strain gauges – These were used to measure the strain on girders and trusses.

 Tilt meters – They were employed for the accurate measurement of tilt and rotation on trusses and decks.

 Crack meters – They are employed to observe any changes in the existing crack and on the epoxy-repaired piers.